dougsland/kubectl-grab-resources/README.md

 # KUBECTL PACK
-**kubectl pack** plugin detects your resources from the deployment name provided in the script (in any namespace) and export all requirements in a single YAML.
+**kubectl pack** plugin detects resources required from the deployment name provided in the script (in any namespace) and export all requirements in a single YAML.

 # Table of Contents
 1. [**Why?**](#why)